Umar ibn Ubayd Allah ibn Ma'mar: Suppression of the Kharijites in Arabia

 Abd al-Malik pardoned Umar for his service with the Zubayrids.
 Umar thereafter became a close ally of Abd al-Malik.
 Abd al-Malik appointed Umar to lead a campaign against Abu Fudayk, the leader of the Kharijite Najdat faction which had taken over eastern Arabia during the civil war.
 Abu Fudayk had repulsed two armies previously dispatched by Mus'ab.

 The Umayyad governor of Basra, Khalid, who had led the pro-Umayyad revolt at Jufra, sent his brother Umayya with an army against Abu Fudayk.
 The latter routed this force, humiliating Umayya and Khalid.

 Abd al-Malik guaranteed Umar that the governors of Kufa and Basra, from which he had to levy troops, would not infringe on his command.
 Umar departed Damascus with 3,000 Syrian soldiers.
 On the way, he recruited 8,000 fighters from Kufa, who he put under Muhammad ibn Musa, a grandson of Talha, and another 10,000 from Basra, who he put under the command of his Muhammad's brother.
 Umar marched his army to Bahrayn and confronted Abu Fudayk, whose Kharijite force was bolstered by Bedouin warriors.
 The two sides fought for five days at al-Mushaqqar.
 Abu Fudayk gained an early advantage, but due to the "courage and skill" of Umar, according to the historian A. A. Dixon, the Umayyad force defeated and killed Abu Fudayk.
 Umar had his men pursued and most of the non-Arabs in their ranks killed, while captured Arabs were freed.
 His victory spelled the end of the Najdat.
 Umar was afterward appointed governor of Bahrayn.

 Death

 Umar died near Damascus in 702 or 703.
-He had been on his way to intercede with Abd al-Malik to spare his nephew punishment by the Umayyad governor of Iraq, al-Hajjaj ibn Yusuf, for joining the wide-scale revolt of Ibn al-Ash'ath.
+He had been on his way to intercede with Abd al-Malik to spare his nephew punishment by the Umayyad governor of Iraq, al-Hajjaj ibn Yusuf, for joining the wide-scale revolt of the Kufan nobleman Ibn al-Ash'ath.